South East Cornwall: History

 The predecessor county division, Bodmin, serving the area from 1885 until 1983 had (during those 98 years) 15 members (two of whom had broken terms of office serving the area), seeing twelve shifts of preference between the Liberal, Liberal Unionist and Conservative parties, spread quite broadly throughout that period.
 Consistent with this, since 1983 the preference for an MP has alternated between Liberal Democrats and Conservatives.
-Having moved into second place in 2017 for the first time in the history of both constituencies, this trend ceased with the Labour Party capturing the seat at the 2024 general election.
+The Labour Party moved into second place in 2017 for the first time in the history of both constituencies, and captured the seat at the 2024 general election.